chi-kaichen/UVPE-dataset/README.md

 # FPGAN
-Feedback Pyramid Network for Underwater Image Dehazing This is the code of the implementation of the FPGAN.
+Feedback Pyramid Network for Underwater Image Dehazing.
+This is the code of the implementation of the FPGAN.

 # Requirement